Choosing a Drone Pilot? Get it right.

 Commercial Operators vs. Amateur Flyers

-If you need someone to do some drone work for you such as shoot an aerial video of your business premises for your business website, then you need to use a Commercial Operator (someone who has earned their license).
-Your mate who has a drone and his hobby is to fly it, is not allowed to take footage and sell it to you for ‘commercial gain’, as he would be breaking the law.
+If you need someone to do some drone work for you, such as shoot an aerial video of your business premises for your business website, then you need to use a Commercial Operator.
+A Commercial Operator is someone who has earned their license.
+Your mate who has a drone and his hobby is to fly it, is not allowed to take footage and sell it to you for ‘commercial gain’.
+Otherwise, he would be breaking the law.
 In addition, if his drone fell out of the sky and injured an innocent bystander or someone’s personal property, then he probably wouldn’t be insured.

 How do I find one?